openharmony/docs/en/application-dev/reference/apis-arkweb/js-apis-webview.md

   }

   setVolume(volume: number) {
-    // The ArkWeb engine requires that the volume of the local player be adjusted.
+    // The ArkWeb kernel requires the volume of the local player to be adjusted.
     // Set the volume of the local player.
   }